DHTMLX/gantt-docs/data/desktop/how_to.md

 {{editor	https://snippet.dhtmlx.com/isn2ger4	Gantt.
 Toggle resource histogram}}

-Alternatively, you can generate layout by using the layout views and reinitialize Gantt to see the changes:
+Alternatively, you can generate layout by using the layout views and re-initializing Gantt to see the changes:

 {{editor	https://snippet.dhtmlx.com/3dnzfhit	Gantt.
 Generate layout}}

 ## How to have an infinite scroll in the timeline

-There are several ways how to implement an infinite scroll.
+There are several ways to implement an infinite scroll.
 But in most cases, you will need to modify the displayed date range ([gantt.config.start_date](api/gantt_start_date_config.md) and [gantt.config.end_date](api/gantt_end_date_config.md) parameters):

 ### While using the scrollbar

 You need to obtain the [scroll position](api/gantt_onganttscroll_event.md) and increase the date range.
-As [repainting](api/gantt_render.md) Gantt too often will affect performance, you will need to do that after a timeout:
+Note, [repainting](api/gantt_render.md) of Gantt too often will affect performance, therefore you will need to do that after a timeout:

 ~~~js
 gantt.init("gantt_here");